Call us now:

 Once your request is successful, you will get an e-commerce company registration certificate.
 This certificate is legal proof of your company’s existence and registration in Thailand.

-Step 8 – Tax Registration
+Step 8 – Tax Registration for e commerce business

 For e-commerce company registration for taxation purposes with the Revenue Department, you must obtain a Tax Identification Number (TIN) for your company.